cazevedo/deep_learning_basics/README.md

 # deep_learning_basics
-Some basic examples of deep learning neural networks architectures and algorithms
+Some basic examples of deep learning neural networks that ilustrate the basic architectures and algorithms and respective implementations in python/pytorch.

 ## Setup
 ```bash